victrme/Contrast.js/README.md

 </div>
 ```

-To run Contrast.js, create new instance of Contrast class, add the background and target selectors, and invoke launch() method on it.
+Create new instance of the Contrast class, add the background and target selectors, and invoke launch() method on it.

 ```javascript
 import Contrast from '@victr/contrast.js'